by William White (born at Henham 24th August 1903

 A fish shop was opened on the same side of Wood End Green as Miss Judd’s about halfway down the green.
 It didn’t last long.

 Miss Hornsby owned a shop opposite the Bury.
-It sold confectionery, odds & ends, and children’s clothing
+It sold confectionery, odds & ends, and children’s clothing.
+It was during the early 1900s ran by the Farrington family.

 The most popular man in the village was Jack Hayden the blacksmith.
-The smithy was opposite the Gardeners in Church Street.
+The smithy was opposite the Gardeners on Church Street.
 He would willingly mend the children’s iron hoops that they played with and turned along the roads.
-On the morning of Sunday 5th August 1914 Jack Hayden came excitedly along Church Street claiming that war had been declared.
+On the morning of Sunday 5th August 1914, Jack Hayden came excitedly along Church Street claiming that war had been declared.